Plot: After Tod and Copper meet, but before they grow up, they go to a festival where Copper joins a band….That’s about it.

 Cash and the others meet back up with Dixie who is not happy that she was replaced by a puppy and gets even angrier when Cash decides to mock her by essentially saying Copper was so great that he could replace her fully.
 Dixie explodes with anger and quits the group, which makes the others freak out, bringing us another running gag which is the other dogs in the group panicking, Cash yelling SIT and them immediately doing it and shutting up.
 Haha.
 This is especially nerve wracking because a cliché plot point otherwise known as the talent scout from the Grand Ole Opry is coming in to watch them perform today.

-You know, it’s at this point where I realize that this movie could literally be made with any generic dog and other animal team and it would be the same movie.
+It’s at this point where I realize that this movie could literally be made with any generic dog and other animal team and it would be the same movie.
 There’s no friggin’ reason why this has to be a Fox and the Hound movie other than cashing in on the original.

 Say what you will about the other Disney sequels, god knows I have, but at least you could tell that they were part of the original movie’s universe.
 Even Hunchback 2 is easily identifiable as such.
 This is just bland and generic and nowhere near the atmosphere or feeling of the original.